 #3…You can grill it.

 Drawing Credit: The Reluctant Gourmet

-Kick things off with a steak that is at least 1-inch thick (strip steak, t-bone, porterhouse, etc.) — anything thinner will likely dry out, and anything thicker makes it difficult to gauge doneness.
-No matter which cooking style you choose, start by sprinkling the meat with a good dose of salt and pepper.
+OK, take a deep breath and start off with a steak that is at least 1-inch thick (strip steak, t-bone, porterhouse, etc.) — anything thinner will likely dry out, and anything thicker makes it difficult to gauge doneness.
+No matter which cooking style you choose, begin by sprinkling the meat with a good dose of salt and pepper.
 I also like to take a crushed garlic clove and rub it all over the beef.
 If you’d like, try marinating the steak, but this isn’t necessary for any of the techniques below.